touir1/ProblemSolving/Documentation/DataStructures/Linear (built-in)/Array.md

 }
 // if the array is sorted, we can use binary search int index = Arrays.binarySearch(intArray, 4);
+// if the array is sorted using a custom comparator
+// you can pass the comparator as parameter for the search int index = Arrays.binarySearch(intArray, 4, comparator);
 ```

 ## Concatenating